ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 # Work schedule management with Google Calendar API

-Sarah relies on the Google Calendar API to efficiently manage her work schedule.
-Her application interacts with the API for various tasks related to scheduling and organizing work-related events and meetings.
+This example demonstrates the use of the Google Calendar API in Ballerina to efficiently manage work schedules, interacting with various tasks related to scheduling and organizing work-related events and meetings.

 ## Step 1: Import Google Calendar module